-Throughout the year significant initiatives have been taken to expand and improve toolkits even as efforts to improve consistency in terms of how toolkits are used, who uses them, and what overall purpose they serve, a continuing effort as development moves forward.
+Throughout the year significant initiatives were taken to expand and improve toolkits even as efforts to improve consistency in terms of how toolkits are used, who uses them, and what overall purpose they serve continued as development moved forward.

 In the end, the overall purpose of the toolkits initiative is to increase student achievement.
 An examination of academic performance in the targeted gateway courses indicates an overall improvement in course completion with a grade of 'C' or better: